 If you had side effects related to low estrogen, such as hot flashes, these should start to lessen as your estrogen level increases.

 Stopping Arimidex doesn’t cause withdrawal symptoms.
-(Withdrawal symptoms are side effects that can happen when you stop taking a drug that your body is relying upon.)
-And stopping Arimidex suddenly (sometimes called “stopping cold turkey”) shouldn’t cause any problems for you.
+(Withdrawal symptoms are side effects that can happen when you stop taking a drug that your body has become dependent on.
+With dependence, your body needs the drug to function as usual.)
+And stopping Arimidex suddenly (sometimes called “stopping cold turkey”) should not cause any problems for you.

-If you’ve been taking Arimidex to lower the risk of your breast cancer coming back, studies show that your risk is still lowered for at least 5 years after you stop treatment.
+If you’ve been taking Arimidex to lower the risk of your breast cancer coming back, clinical trials show that your risk is still lowered for at least 5 years after you stop treatment.
 (This applies to people who’ve taken Arimidex for about 5 years of treatment.)

 If you’re thinking about stopping Arimidex, talk with your doctor.
 They can discuss with you the risks and benefits of doing so.